fabioalmeida/FAAutoLayout/README.md

 containerView3.fill(view: containerView1, constant: 20.0)
 ```

-In some other cases we need to create our views programmatically because they may depend on some business rule and so they must be created dynamically.
+In some other cases we need to create our views programmatically because their number might be dynamic depending on some business logic.
 On the next example you can see 2 `UIView` class methods that allow to add constraints to an Array of UIViews with one single function call:

 ```swift
 let dynamicNumberOfViews = 5